mbillingr/matcho/README.md

 # Matcho
 A pattern matching and template library.

+- Extract and convert hierarchically structured data using declarative input patterns and output templates.

 Matcho was originally written by a need to convert hierarchical JSON data into flattish data frames.
 It may yet transcend this purpose.